Liu Guozhong: Heilongjiang (1990–2013)

-Shaanxi
+Rising star (2016–2022)

+In February 2016, he was transferred to Sichuan province become its deputy party secretary.
+His appointment was the first in a series of promotions that was considered faster than usual.
+He only stayed in Sichuan for 10 months before moving to Jilin province to become its depty party secretary, vice governor and acting governor in December.
+The transfer made him, at age 54, the fifth youngest leader of a provincial-level region at the time.

-In December 2017, he was appointed as deputy party secretary of Shaanxi.
+Twelve months later in December 2017, he was moved again, to Shaanxi to be the deputy party secretary.
 Later he was appointed as the Governor.
 In July 2020, he was appointed to be the party secretary of Shaanxi succeeding Hu Heping.
-During his tenure in September 2021, Xi'an hosted the National Games of China; Liu said the games would help achieve the Chinese Dream.
-He also saw Shaanxi's response to the COVID-19 pandemic.
-He was succeeded as Party secretary of Shaanxi on 27 November 2022, being succeeded by Zhao Yide.
+During his tenure, Xi'an hosted the National Games of China; Liu said the games would help achieve the Chinese Dream.
+He also oversaw Shaanxi's response to the COVID-19 pandemic.
+He was succeeded as party secretary of Shaanxi on 27 November 2022, being succeeded by Zhao Yide.

-Vice Premier
+Politburo member (2022–present)

-After the 20th Party National Congress, he was elected as a member of the CCP Politburo.
-In January 2023, he visited Sichuan and Chongqing, calling for stronger medical response to the COVID-19 pandemic.
-On 12 March 2023, he was appointed as a vice premier of China.
-His portfolio included agriculture and rural affairs, health, poverty alleviation, and meteorology.
+At the CCP's 20th national congress in October 2022, Liu was elevated to the Politburo.
+Along with Li Ganjie, Ma Xingrui, Yuan Jiajun, and Zhang Guoqing, he was considered to be among a group of young technocrats trained in military-industrial fields who were to be promoted to the top levels of party leadership.
+Five months later, at the first session of the 14th National People's Congress, he was appointed as the last-ranked of four vice premiers.
+His portfolio included agriculture and rural affairs, public health, and water management.

 Liu toured Beijing and Hebei in August 2023, after floods and mudslides hit Xi'an.
-In September 2023, Liu visited North Korea to attend the country's 75th national day parade.
+In September, Liu visited North Korea to attend the country's 75th national day parade.
 Liu also met with North Korean leader Kim Jong Un.
 In January 2024, Liu visited Uganda to attend the Non-Aligned Movement summit and the Third South Summit.
-In May 2024, addressing the members of the Chinese People’s Political Consultative Conference, Liu said China needed to "systematically plan its population policy and increase social support for childbearing to alleviate the financial burdens associated with parenthood and children’s education".
+In May, addressing the members of the Chinese People's Political Consultative Conference, Liu said China needed to "systematically plan its population policy and increase social support for childbearing to alleviate the financial burdens associated with parenthood and children’s education".
 In February 2025, he visited Junlian County hospital after landslides in the county.
-In August 2025, he visited Foshan after chikungunya fever outbreak in the city.
-In October 2025, he visited the Liangshan Yi Autonomous Prefecture in Sichuan, calling China to step up the prevention and control of major infectious diseases such as HIV/AIDS, as well as measures to combat poverty.
+In August, he visited Foshan after chikungunya fever outbreak in the city.
+In October, he visited the Liangshan Yi Autonomous Prefecture in Sichuan, calling China to step up the prevention and control of major infectious diseases such as HIV/AIDS, as well as measures to combat poverty.